Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

 ordinary General Public License).

   To apply these terms, attach the following notices to the library.
-It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each src file to most effectively convey the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.